-NZ mudsnails directly affect native biota by 1) consuming large quantities of the primary production, especially periphyton (Riley 2003, Hall et al. 2003); 2) competing with native gastropods, some threatened and endangered (Richards 2004, Riley 2003, Riley et al., in review); 3) competing with other grazing and detritivorous invertebrates that are the foundation of aquatic food webs (Cada 2004, Kerans et al. 2005, Cada and Kerans, in review); and 4) negatively impacting both invertebrates and vertebrates at higher trophic levels in aquatic food webs that depend on the aquatic invertebrate food base (Cada 2004, Hall et al. 2006, Vinson, personal communication).
+NZ mudsnails directly affect native biota by 1) consuming large quantities of the primary production, especially periphyton (Riley 2003, Hall et al. 2003); 2) competing with native gastropods, some threatened and endangered (Richards 2004, Riley 2003, Riley et al., in review); 3) competing with other grazing and detritivorous invertebrates that are the foundation of aquatic food webs (Cada 2004, Kerans et al. 2005, Cada and Kerans, in review); and 4) negatively impacting both invertebrates and vertebrates at higher trophic levels in aquatic food webs that depend on the aquatic invertebrate food base (Cada 2004, Hall et al. 2006, Vinson, pers. comm.).

-NZ mudsnails may displace native biota in aquatic food webs; hence their invasion has caused an alteration in the energy flow pathways among trophic levels.
+NZ mudsnails may displace native biota in aquatic food webs; hence their invasion has caused an alteration in the energy flow pathways among trophic levels thus damaging aquatic ecosystems.
 In three streams in the Yellowstone region, mudsnail production constitutes the vast majority of total secondary production (Hall et al. 2006).
 In the Gibbon River and Polecat Creek, NZ mudsnails constitute 88-93% of total secondary production and their rate of production in Polecat Creek is one of the highest ever measured in a river.
 Community structure is dominated by mudsnails, and this degree of dominance by a single species is comparable to highly degraded communities.
+The infestation in parts of Lake Superior are localized and relatively new, therefore, it is likely that impacts have not yet been manifested.

 Invading NZ mudsnails do not serve as an equivalent substitute energy source for predators.
 Mudsnails apparently pass through fish intestinal tracts undigested, and have low energetic value for these secondary consumers (Ryan 1982, McCarter 1986).
 A recent lab experiment in Utah showed that when trout were fed a diet of mudsnails, over 80% of the mudsnails were undigested.
 These trout lost weight, while trout fed native invertebrates gained weight.
-This appeared to result from the fish's inability to obtain enough energy to grow (Mark Vinson, personal communication).
+This appeared to result from the fish's inability to obtain enough energy to grow (Mark Vinson, pers. comm.).
 Hence, community structure might be directly and indirectly affected at higher trophic levels in the food web (e.g. predatory invertebrates, fish, and other vertebrates).